flutter/website/src/brand.md

 * Use the "Flutter" name as an adjective, never as a noun or verb, and never in the plural or possessive form.
-* Use a generic term following the "Flutter" name, for example, "the Flutter mobile app SDK" or "the Flutter UI toolkit."
+* Use a generic term following the "Flutter" name, for example, "the Flutter SDK" or "the Flutter UI toolkit."
 * Distinguish the "Flutter" name from the surrounding text in some way.
   Capitalize the first letter, capitalize or italicize the entire mark, place the mark in quotes, use a different type style or font for the mark.